Playing Rules

 VII.
 PLAYING RULES

-1. A two referee system will be utilized.
-Each referee will have equal responsibility in ruling on play.
+1. 1.
+A three referee system will be utilized.

 KICKOFF PROCEDURE